 So what is the relevance of this piece of legislation today?

 Most of The Married Women’s Property Act has been repealed.
-Section 17 remains in force and under this Section if there is a dispute between a husband and wife as to eithers entitlement to, or a share of, possessions or property, either party can apply to the Court for a Judge to decide the share and make such Order as he thinks fit, including an Order for Sale.
+Section 17 remains in force and under this Section, if there is a dispute between a husband and wife as to either entitlement to, or a share of, possessions or property, either party can apply to the Court for a Judge to decide the share and make such Order as he thinks fit, including an Order for Sale.

 The provisions of this Act are also available to formally engaged couples.

 The type of situation where an application might be made include issues about share in furniture, gifts of money, possession of a home.

-If a divorce, separate of dissolution of civil partnership is ongoing these issues would be addressed in those proceedings.
-However if there are no such proceedings then Section 17 can still provide a possible remedy.
+If a divorce, separation or dissolution of a civil partnership is ongoing, these issues would be addressed in those proceedings.
+However, if there are no such proceedings then Section 17 can still provide a possible remedy.

 If you would like to speak with one of our Family Law team about any aspect of Family Law, please do not hesitate to contact us.